BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TrtOpArt.md

 ### DIRECTIONS

 Define a function that will draw ONE COLUMN from top to bottom.
 You will use this in the algorithm below.
-You could draw a line of squares or circle or stick people or anything.
+You could draw a vertical column of squares, circles, triangles, stick people, houses, or anything.

 Main Algorithm:
 - Pick pen up